 As part of an upsurge of interest in the health of the entire watershed, the Friends of the Vermillion River Water Trail are working to expand access to the river by kayak and canoe as well as secure state designation as an official Minnesota Water Trail.

-Sites Nearby: Hastings River Flats Park, Jaycees Park, Lake Rebecca Park
+Hastings River Flats Park, Jaycees Park, Lake Rebecca Park are all in Hastings, MN.